“How did you get into beekeeping?!”

-Through years of observation, study, and mentoring with those who have dedicated their lives to treatment-free beekeeping, we are successful in keeping a small apiary with hopes of expanding to levels that do not exceed the carrying capacity of our established yards.
-We do not experience losses due to disease or mite infestation.
-In the beginning we imported honeybees and simultaneously used regionally harvested feral colonies to begin selecting for desirable traits that have become the base for manageable, healthy, productive, and heat tolerant bees.
+Through years of observation, study, and mentoring with those who have dedicated their lives to beekeeping, we are successful in keeping small apiaries.
+So far we have not experienced losses due to disease or mite infestation.
+In the beginning we imported a small number of honey bee packages, and simultaneously relocated feral colonies to begin selecting for desirable traits that have become the base for manageable, healthy, productive, and heat tolerant bees.

-We keep bees using horizontal top bar hives.
-This style of top bar hive has been used for thousands of years and our version was primarily developed by master beekeeper Les Crowder in the high desert of New Mexico.
-We have made only slight modifications for use in the low Sonoran desert where temperatures can exceed 110 degrees.
-The design tends to be much shallower and wider than typical versions found in more temperate regions, and we have settled on a longer (4ft), near 80 litre internal volume.
-This shallower, wider hive helps to support the weight of honey in a frameless hive.
-Through trial and error we have found that narrower and deeper horizontal top bar hives used in more Northern, cooler latitudes cannot stand up to higher temperatures causing a host of management problems.
+Currently we keep bees using mostly Langstroth hives, but have significant experience with top bar hives.
+At one point we were managing over 70 top bar hives in the desert.
+The top bar hive has been used for thousands of years in many forms, and the the design we used tended to be much shallower and wider than typical versions found in more temperate regions.
+The shallower, wider top bar hive helps to support the weight of honey in a frameless hive.
+Through trial and error we have found that the honey combs in narrower and deeper horizontal top bar hives used in more Northern, cooler latitudes cannot stand up to higher temperatures causing a host of management problems including collapsed combs.

-Artificial nectar such as cane, corn, or beet sugar syrup is not recommended save for establishing a new package of bees for the first day or two.
-Honeybees need a diversity of pollens and native nectar to maintain a healthy digestive system.
-Our bees keep a significant portion of the honey and pollen they collect for themselves, and we almost never have to feed back properly stored honey during times when a dearth is challenging our best hives.
+Honey bees do best with a diversity of pollen and plentiful nectar to maintain a healthy immune and digestive system.
+Our bees keep a significant portion of the honey and pollen they collect for themselves, and feeding them is limited to times when a dearth or other stress event threatens their ability to survive.

 Contact us if you need more information on upcoming beekeeping workshops or general honey bee behavior consultation.